pmem/pmdk/doc/librpmem/rpmem_create.3.md

 maximum number of lanes supported by both the local and remote nodes.
 See **LANES**, below, for details.

+Be aware that if the pool contains bad blocks inside, opening can be aborted by the SIGBUS signal, because currently the pool is not checked against bad blocks during opening.
+It can be turned on by setting the CHECK_BAD_BLOCKS compat feature.
+For details see description of this feature in **pmempool-feature**(1).

 The **rpmem_set_attr**() function overwrites the pool's attributes.
 The *attr* structure contains the attributes used for overwriting the remote pool attributes that were passed to **rpmem_create**() at pool creation.